My Linux Server Setup

 You don't want people to be able to log in on your server as root.

-To edit the SSHd configuration of your server simply edit /etc/ssh/sshd_config.
+To edit the sshd configuration of your server simply edit /etc/ssh/sshd_config.
 (SSHD is the server, SSH is the client)

 Here at the bottom of the file you can add PermitRootLogin no , this makes the user root not able to login with SSH.